🇮🇹

 What is Italy's Digital Nomad / Remote Worker visa?

 It is Italy's official immigration pathway for non-EU nationals who perform highly qualified work remotely using technology.
-Introduced by DL 4/2022 and operationalized by the interministerial decree of 29 February 2024, it provides both an entry visa and a residence permit labeled "nomade digitale – lavoratore da remoto."
+It provides both an entry visa and a residence permit labeled "nomade digitale - lavoratore da remoto."
 The permit is valid for up to 1 year and renewable annually.

 What are the two sub-routes?

-Italy offers two sub-routes under the same legal category: (1) "Nomade Digitale" for self-employed / freelance workers — requires Partita IVA registration; and (2) "Lavoratore da Remoto" for employees or collaborators — requires an employment contract or binding offer.
-The employer/client can be based in Italy or abroad.
+Italy offers two sub-routes under the same legal category: "Nomade Digitale" for self-employed or freelance workers, which requires Partita IVA registration, and "Lavoratore da Remoto" for employees or collaborators, which requires an employment contract or binding offer.
+The employer or client can be based in Italy or abroad.

 What is the minimum income requirement?

 The decree cross-references the definition used for EU Blue Card holders.
-This typically means holding a bachelor's degree or equivalent post-secondary qualification of at least 3 years, or demonstrating qualifying professional experience.
-For regulated professions, recognition requirements may apply.
-Non-EU credentials usually need apostille/legalization and Italian translation.
+This usually means holding a bachelor's degree or equivalent post-secondary qualification of at least 3 years, or demonstrating qualifying professional experience.
+Regulated professions may require credential recognition.

 Do I need prior experience?

 Yes.
-The decree requires at least 6 months of prior experience in the relevant activity as a digital nomad or remote worker.
-This must be documented as part of your visa application.
+The decree requires at least 6 months of prior experience in the relevant activity as a digital nomad or remote worker, and you need documentation to prove it.

 Can I enter Italy on a tourist visa and then apply?

-No. The implementing decree explicitly requires the entry visa and residence permit even for stays under 90 days.
-Relying on tourist/visa-waiver entry while intending to work under this category is outside the program's legal pathway.
-You must apply for the specific national visa at an Italian consulate before entering.
+No. The implementing decree requires the entry visa and residence permit even for stays under 90 days.
+You should apply for the specific national visa at an Italian consulate before traveling.

 How long does processing take?

-Official consular guidance indicates up to 90 days for remote workers and up to 120 days for digital nomads (self-employed).
+Official consular guidance indicates up to 90 days for remote workers and up to 120 days for digital nomads who are self-employed.
 Processing times vary by consular mission and workload.
-Plan for multi-month processing.

 What documents do I need?

-Core documents include: valid passport, proof of high qualification (degree or experience), proof of income meeting the 3x threshold, health insurance covering Italy, proof of accommodation, and 6+ months prior experience documentation.
-Remote workers additionally need an employment/collaboration contract or binding offer.
+Core documents include a valid passport, proof of high qualification, proof of income meeting the required threshold, health insurance covering Italy, proof of accommodation, and evidence of at least 6 months of prior experience.
+Remote workers additionally need an employment or collaboration contract or binding offer.
 Self-employed applicants must register for Partita IVA.

 What happens after I arrive in Italy?

-Within 8 working days of entry, you must file a residence permit application at the Questura (provincial police headquarters).
-You'll need to present the documentation used for your visa, stamped by the consulate.
-After biometrics, you'll receive your electronic residence permit.
+Within 8 working days of entry, you must file a residence permit application at the Questura.
+You will need to present the documentation used for your visa, stamped by the consulate.
+After biometrics, you receive your electronic residence permit.

 How much does it cost?

-Residence permit fees are modest: EUR 40 contribution + EUR 30.46 electronic permit + EUR 16 stamp duty + EUR 30 postal fee = approximately EUR 116.46 total.
-Visa application fees at the consulate may apply separately.
-There is no large application fee like some other countries charge.
+Residence permit fees are modest: EUR 40 contribution, EUR 30.46 electronic permit, EUR 16 stamp duty, and EUR 30 postal fee, for a total of approximately EUR 116.46.
+Consular visa application fees may apply separately.

 Can I bring my family?

 Yes.
 Family reunification is permitted for your spouse and minor children.
-They receive a family-reasons permit (Art.
-30) with the same duration as your permit.
-Family permit holders can access employment, self-employment, study, and public services.
+They receive a family-reasons permit with the same duration as your permit, and they can access employment, self-employment, study, and public services.

 Do I need to pay taxes in Italy?

 The visa does not create a special tax regime.
-If you become an Italian tax resident (by spending the majority of the year in Italy or establishing your center of personal relations there), standard Italian tax rules apply.
-However, you may qualify for the "impatriati" regime — a 50% income tax exemption on up to EUR 600,000/year for 5 years if you transfer tax residence to Italy and meet other conditions.
-Consult a tax advisor for your specific situation.
+If you become an Italian tax resident, standard Italian tax rules apply.
+Some applicants may qualify for the impatriati regime, which can reduce taxable income by 50% subject to conditions.
+Consult a tax advisor for your specific case.

-If you are applying as a self-employed "nomade digitale," yes — the decree requires VAT registration.
-The Partita IVA is not automatically issued with the residence permit; you must request it separately from the Italian tax authority (Agenzia delle Entrate).
+If you apply as a self-employed "nomade digitale," yes.
+The decree requires VAT registration.
+The Partita IVA is not automatically issued with the residence permit and must be requested separately from the Italian tax authority.

 Can I travel within the Schengen area?

 Yes.
-With an Italian residence permit, you can travel to other Schengen states under the 90/180-day rule — up to 90 days in any 180-day period without an additional visa.
+With an Italian residence permit, you can travel to other Schengen states under the 90/180-day rule without an additional visa.

 Can I get permanent residence or citizenship?

-After 5 years of continuous legal residence with a valid permit and meeting income/accommodation requirements, you can apply for EU long-term resident status.
-Italian citizenship can be requested after 10 years of legal residence (for non-EU nationals), subject to additional requirements.
+After 5 years of continuous legal residence, you can apply for EU long-term resident status if you also meet income and accommodation requirements.
+Italian citizenship can generally be requested after 10 years of legal residence for non-EU nationals.

 Can I switch to a different permit type?

-Government guidance reports an administrative orientation that these permits are "not convertible" into other permit types, though the law is silent on convertibility.
+Government guidance reports an administrative orientation that these permits are not convertible into other permit types, although the law is silent on convertibility.
 You can, however, change employers without restriction.

 What can cause my permit to be revoked?

-The permit must be revoked if: (1) you no longer meet the qualifying conditions (income, insurance, accommodation, experience, contract); (2) you fail to comply with Italian fiscal and social security obligations; or (3) if an Italy-resident employer has certain criminal convictions.
-The decree establishes notification flows between tax authorities and police.
+The permit can be revoked if you no longer meet the qualifying conditions, fail to comply with Italian fiscal and social security obligations, or, in some cases, if an Italy-resident employer has certain criminal convictions.
+The decree creates notification flows between authorities.

 Is Italy a good choice for digital nomads?